 Our 2021 Employee Share Purchase Plan, or ESPP, was adopted by our board of directors in March 2021 and approved by shareholders in March 2021 and became effective upon the effectiveness of our Registration Statement on Form F-1 in connection with the IPO.
 The ESPP initially reserves and authorizes the issuance of up to a total of 467,738 ordinary shares to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022 and each January 1 thereafter through January 1, 2022, by the least of (i) 1% of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) 467,738 ordinary shares or (iii) such number of shares as determined by the renuneration committee.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022 and each January 1 thereafter through January 1, 2022, by the least of (i) 1% of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) 467,738 ordinary shares or (iii) such number of shares as determined by the remuneration committee.
 The number of shares reserved under the ESPP is subject to change in the event of a share split, share dividend or other change in our capitalization.
-The total number of ordinary shares that may be issued under the ESPP was 467,738 shares as of December 31, 2021, the initial purchase period under the ESPP had not yet commenced.
+The total number of ordinary shares that may be issued under the ESPP was 467,738 shares as of December 31, 2021, of which 467,738 shares remained available for future grant.
+As of December 31, 2021, the initial purchase period under the ESPP had not yet commenced.